Use case · RDPRM title search

-Title search is the most time-consuming work before a Quebec real-estate closing.
-You pull the land registry, RDPRM, REQ, cross-reference inscriptions, rank hypothecs, and draft the file note.
+The RDPRM portion of a title search is the most time-consuming step before a Quebec closing.
+You pull an extract per owner, cross-reference inscriptions, rank hypothecs, and draft the file note.
 Tablix doesn't replace your legal judgement — it removes the mechanical data entry that steals 2–3 hours per file.

-A full Quebec title search requires at minimum: a current land registry index, an RDPRM extract on each owner (current and past within the period), a REQ extract on each corporate entity involved, and verification of rank assignments and discharges following the main hypothecs.
+For a Quebec title file, the RDPRM portion requires at minimum: an RDPRM extract on each owner (current and past within the period), an extract on each corporate entity involved, and verification of rank assignments and discharges following the main hypothecs.
 Matrimonial regimes and substitutions add complexity the moment a natural person appears in the chain of title.

 Your end-to-end workflow